wojtuss/nvml/doc/libpmempool.3.md

 * *total* - the maximum progress value.

-It is assumed that passing NULL for *msg* indicates the end of the current progress report.
+It is assumed that passing NULL for *msg* breaks the current progress report (e.g. in case of an error).

 >NOTE: The !pmempool_sync and !pmempool_sync_progress APIs are experimental and may change in future versions of the library.